How to prove you're vaccinated as more venues make it mandatory

 An antiquated system for 2021

-The simplest and most low-tech method is to carry around a Centers for Disease Control and Prevention-issued paper vaccination record card and present it when asked to demonstrate that you've been vaccinated.
+The simplest, lowest-tech method is to carry around a Centers for Disease Control and Prevention-issued paper vaccination record card and present it when asked to show you've gotten your shots.
 For individuals, the downsides of this form of proof include the possibility of misplacing the flimsy record card or leaving it at home.

 "The CDC Covid Vaccine Certificate is certainly not as official or secure as it could have been, but it will likely have to suffice," said Mark Cohen, director of retail studies at Columbia Business School.